-9. Using the red arrow buttons, move your beam center until the dashed red line (first silver behenate ring) matches with the hottest (most red) pixels of the first ring shown on the detector.
+- 9. Using the red arrow buttons, move your beam center until the dashed red line (first silver behenate ring) matches with the hottest (most red) pixels of the first ring shown on the detector. - Tip: Change the step size up or down to adjust how far the arrows move the rings.